arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 ***The Arduino IDEs are available for download for free in the [Software downloads page](https://www.arduino.cc/en/software).***

-Now that we have a bit of background on Arduino hardware, let us move on to another fundamental: the Arduino Software tools.
+Another integral part of the Arduino ecosystem are its software tools.

 The Arduino IDE, as it is commonly referred to, is an **integrated development environment.** But what does that mean exactly?